Purdue-CS193/lab-1-spb3710/index.md

 - coding is sort of fun
 - this class is not in the morning
 - nice TA's
-- good AC in the room
+- decent AC in the room

 ## Welcome to GitHub Pages